UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 • Leverage DLA funds and long-term veteran benefits to absorb setup fees and keep your monthly energy bills low in your new home.

-Moving is stressful enough without the added chaos of figuring out lights, water, and internet in a new city.
-Whether you are navigating a permanent change of station (PCS) or transitioning to civilian life, managing your setup requires military precision to avoid unnecessary fees and service gaps.
-We created this comprehensive veterans utility setup guide to bridge the gap between logistical headaches and financial smarts, ensuring you have a clear plan to get connected, leverage your legal protections, and save money from day one.
+Moving is stressful enough without the added chaos of figuring out lights, water, and internet in a new city, but mastering your military PCS utility setup does not have to be an overwhelming mission.
+Whether you are navigating a permanent change of station (PCS) or transitioning out of the military entirely, managing your household setup requires strategic precision to avoid unnecessary fees, service gaps, and administrative headaches.
+We created this comprehensive veterans utility setup guide to bridge the gap between logistical frustrations and financial smarts, ensuring you have a clear plan for how to transfer utilities when moving, leverage your legal protections, secure an active duty utility deposit waiver, and utilize available financial allowances to save money from day one of your transition.

 Pre-Move Intelligence: The PCS Utility Timeline

-A successful military PCS utility setup relies on strategic timing and proactive communication.
-Waiting until the last minute often leads to rush fees, unexpected deposits, or nights spent without power in your new home.
-Instead of a standard four-week scramble, adopt a 90-day countdown to gather intelligence, shop for the best rates, and execute a seamless transition:
+A successful transition heavily relies on strategic timing, proactive communication, and an understanding of the local energy market at your next installation.
+Waiting until the transportation office finalizes your packing dates to start thinking about electricity and internet often leads to expensive rush fees, unexpected upfront deposits, or nights spent sweating without air conditioning in your new home.
+Instead of engaging in a standard four-week scramble, adopt a structured 90-day countdown to gather intelligence, shop for the most eco-conscious alternatives, and execute a seamless transfer of your household services.

-• T-90 Days: Research deregulated energy markets at your new duty station, inventory your current services, and map out a transfer timeline.
+• T-90 Days: Research deregulated energy markets at your new duty station, inventory your current household services, and map out a transfer timeline based on your estimated arrival date.

-• T-30 Days: Call your new providers to request an active duty utility deposit waiver, establish new accounts, and coordinate overlap connections.
+• T-30 Days: Call your new providers to verify serviceability, request a military deposit waiver, establish new accounts, and coordinate overlap connections to avoid billing gaps.

-• T-7 Days: Confirm your connection appointments, verify your old account cancellation dates, and print your documentation for your PCS binder.
+• T-7 Days: Confirm your connection appointments, verify your old account cancellation dates, and print all necessary documentation for your physical moving binder.

 Compare Utility Providers for Your Home